What To Do If You Are In A Relationship With A Pathological Liar

 Signs of a pathological type liar

 The defining sign of someone who pathological lies is a compulsion to lie with no motivation or cause.
-In other words, these kinds of liars seem to lie for no apparent reason.
+In other words, pathological liars seem to lie for no apparent reason, or not for the usual reasons that other liars lie.
 A recent study defined pathological lying as the following:

 “Persistent, pervasive, and often compulsive pattern of excessive lying behavior that leads to clinically significant impairment of functioning in social, occupational, or other areas; causes marked distress; poses a risk to the self or others; and occurs for longer than 6 months.”